-The IRS stance on crypto taxes is inconsistent - particularly when it comes to crypto staking.
-While they refuse to view crypto as a fiat currency - the current guidance suggests staking rewards, like mining rewards, could be taxed under Income Tax.
-On top of this, when you later sell, trade or spend staking rewards, you’d pay Capital Gains Tax.
-Many crypto investors and regulation experts have stated this stance is unfair - which is why Tezos stakers Josh and Jessica Jarrett decided to take the IRS to court to settle it once and for all.
+Many crypto investors and regulation experts were confused about the tax treatment of staking rewards given the previous lack of guidance from the IRS - which is why Tezos stakers Josh and Jessica Jarrett decided to take the IRS to court to settle it once and for all.
 Here’s everything you need to know about the case and what it means for your crypto staking tax in the future.

 There’s one big question at the heart of this court case - how is crypto staking taxed by the IRS?